 How much Will We Save?

-Savings depend on which attractions you choose for your final two choices but they rance from:
+Savings depend on which attractions you choose for your final two choices but they range from:

-$90.85 for the cheapest options to $107.90 For the most expensive choices.
-This is a 45% – 50% Discount on the Gate price for these attractions!
+$95 for the cheapest options to $105 For the most expensive choices.
+This is a 50% Discount on the Gate price for these attractions!
 That is something not to be sniffed at!
 These are real savings that mean you will either pay a lot less for your trip or see a lot more for the same money, depending on how you view it.
-Either way, it is a great idea IF the attractions are the right one for you!
+Either way, it is a great idea IF the attractions are the right ones for you!

 While the Booklet is nice as a keepsake memento, it really isn’t worth the extra hassle and cost of shipping, so we much prefer the Mobile option.